 People don’t resist what they have had a hand in designing, they actively work to make it happen.
 Resistance is what happens when you have messed up the design process; it is an outcome of a badly designed change programme.
 Resistance is the consequence of failure, not the cause of it.

 Source: The Fractal Organization: Creating sustainable organizations with the Viable System Model, by Patrick Hoverstadt.

 If people seem to be “resisting” a change intervention, it’s an indication that you need to redesign it in such a way that it becomes irresistible.
-The best way I know of accomplishing this is by means of what we might call a generative intervention: a judiciously designed and skilfully orchestrated set of actions taken by members of a stakeholder system in order to bring forth a desired state of affairs, such that widespread value is generated.
+The best way I know of accomplishing this is by means of a now-to-new intervention: a judiciously designed and skilfully orchestrated set of actions that bring forth a desired state of affairs, such that widespread value is generated.

 “Such epistemological error (i.e., the refusal to accept what is) is related in several ways to a system’s appearing to resist change.
 First, if we expect a patient¹ to act a certain way and cannot accept that she or he acts otherwise, then we have made an epistemological error and created ‘resistance.’
 That error is far more common than therapists’ would like to admit.
 The so-called ‘resistant patient’ is usually defined by his or her obnoxious unwillingness to cooperate with treatment’.
 That patient, however, is not resistant; the patient is simply being who she or he is.
 Erickson long ago pointed out that the epithet, ‘resistant patient,’ amounts to nothing more than the therapist’s declaration that he or she will allow his or her patients to have some symptoms, but not others (i.e., obnoxious uncooperativeness).
 Note also that the patient is not obnoxious; the patient is just being who he or she is.
 What we find obnoxious is the fact that the patient is not as we want him or her to be.”